Components of a Cancer Genetic Counseling Session

 Key points to discuss with the patient include:

-- Explanation of possible results: positive, negative and variants of unknown significance
+- Explanation of possible results: positive, negative and variants of uncertain significance

 - How such results would be interpreted based on the patient’s family and medical history